Skip to main content

 • gameplay

-• “On the gameplay part, this game has a very original concept where you have to play 5 different routes, each one having its own gameplay, each one paying tribute to one of the big genres of visual novels (death game, investigation, dating sim, etc.).”
+• “On the gameplay part, this game has a very original concept where you have to play 5 different routes, each with its own gameplay, each paying tribute to one of the big genres of visual novel (death game, investigation, dating sim, etc.).”

-• “The gameplay is often shallow and lacks some obvious quality-of-life features like being able to skip dialogue the player has already read in the branching paths or being able to reference evidence when making deductions in certain detective route elements.”
+• “The gameplay is often shallow and lacks some obvious quality of life features like being able to skip dialogue the player has already read in the branching paths route or being able to reference evidence when making deductions in certain elements of the detective genre route.”

 • “For example, you have the classic flow-chart section, a murder mystery, another section where you use stealth to escape, and so on, but none of those gameplay elements are implemented well and none of those elements is woven into the story.”